alexeyinkin/flutter-keyed-collection-widgets/README.md

 This is extremely error-prone.

-With this package, `KeyedTabBar` and `KeyedTabBarView` have maps of children, so they can contain more widgets than the controller needs to be able to show.
+With this package, `KeyedTabBar` and `KeyedTabBarView` have maps of children, so they can contain more widgets than the controller wants to show.

 This means that you can unconditionally pass all children for all possible tabs to them, and the only location in your code that needs to know what tabs to show is the code that